Table of Contents

 Raised Ridges Picks

 Then there are natural textures provided by materials like wood or stone.
-Some of these different materials can help with grip, but are also very different from one another.
+Some of these different materials can help with grip.
+But they are also very different from one another.
 Some wood picks will have less texture than others.

 Custom Guitar Picks

-Companies like D’addario provide the option of custom guitar picks that allow you to shred in style!
+Companies like D’addario provide custom guitar picks that allow you to shred in style!
 They offer many personalized plectrum options like:

 - Single color pad print

 Guitar players can select options like size, shape, thickness, and even materials.
 Things like nylon guitar picks to print their logo or pictures on.
 So if you are an artist looking to create a career, having your own custom plectrum is a great way to make a statement